sapporo-wes/sapporo-service/README.md

 ### `run.sh`

 We use [`run.sh`](https://github.com/sapporo-wes/sapporo-service/blob/main/sapporo/run.sh) to abstract the workflow engine.
-When `POST /runs` is called, sapporo-service fork the execution of `run.sh` after dumping the necessary files to run dir.
+When `POST /runs` is called, the sapporo-service fork the execution of `run.sh` after dumping the necessary files to run dir.
 Therefore, you can apply various workflow engines to WES by editing `run.sh`.

-The default position of `run.sh` is under the application directory of sapporo-service.
-You can override it by using the startup argument `--run-sh` or the environment variable `SAPPORO_RUN_SH`.
+The default position of `run.sh` is under the application directory of the sapporo-service.
+You can override it using the startup argument `--run-sh` or the environment variable `SAPPORO_RUN_SH`.

 ### Other Startup Arguments

 You can change the host and port used by the application by using the startup arguments (`--host` and `--port`) or the environment variables `SAPPORO_HOST` and `SAPPORO_PORT`.

-The following three startup arguments and environment variables are provided to limit the WES.
+The following three startup arguments and environment variables limit the WES.

 - `--disable-get-runs`
   - `SAPPORO_GET_RUNS`: `True` or `False`.
   - Disable `GET /runs`.
     - When using WES with an unspecified number of people, by knowing the run_id, you can see the run's contents and cancel the run of other people.
-    - Because run_id itself is automatically generated using `uuid4`, it is difficult to know it in brute force.
+      It is difficult to know it in brute force because run_id itself is automatically generated using `uuid4`.
 - `--disable-workflow-attachment`
   - `SAPPORO_WORKFLOW_ATTACHMENT`: `True` or `False`.
   - Disable `workflow_attachment` in `POST /runs`.